yizhang82/yizhang82.github.io/_posts/2018-01-01-nes-emulator-overview.md

 ### 9. Add more mappers (MMC1, MMC3, etc)

 More mappers = more games.
+In general the first few mappers are great candidates as it is supported by most games.

-### 10. Try a real tricky game to emulate - such as Battletoads.
+### 10. Try a real tricky game to emulate

+Battletoads, if you are up for a challenge.
+Or there are [more](http://wiki.nesdev.com/w/index.php/Tricky-to-emulate_games) to choose from.

+### 11. Add fancy features

-### 11. At this point, you should have many games working.
-Now you can decide what matter most to your emulator - there are a lot of things you can do now
+At this point, you should have many games working.
+Now you can decide what matter most to your emulator - there are a lot of things you can do now:

   * Add a debugger support
   * Add load/save state